edgexfoundry/edgex-go/adr/Registry Refactoring Design.md

 ### Config-Seed Changes

 The `conf-seed` service will have similar changes for specifying the `Configuration Provider` connection information since it doesn't use the common bootstrap package.
 Beyond that it will have minor changes for switching to using the `Configuration Client` interface, which will just be imports and appropriate name refactoring.

+### Config Endpoint Changes

+Since the `Configuration Provider` connection information will no longer be in the service's configuration struct, the `config` endpoint processing will be modified to add the `Configuration Provider` connection information to the resulting JSON create from service's configuration.

 ### Client Interfaces changes